The reconsideration stage is a quick extra appeal step that only happens in some states.

 Poppy was too sick to do everything on her own, so her mother helped her.
 Here’s what Poppy and her mom did:

-💮 They collected recent records.
-The medical records that Social Security had not collected her emergency room records at all.
+💮 They collected medical records.
+Poppy discovered that Social Security had not collected her emergency room records at all.
 They had collected some of her primary doctor’s records, but these were from many months ago.
-Poppy and her mom collected all her emergency room records, plus her past three months of records.
-She did not use her online records, but went to the office and paid to get full records with treatment notes.
+Poppy and her mom collected all her emergency room records, plus her past three months of records from her PCP.
+Important: They did not use her online records, but went to the office and paid to get full records with treatment notes.
 How to Tell What is (and isn’t) in Your Social Security File.
 It is very common for important records to be missing from your Social Security file.
 If this happens to you, here’s How to Collect All Your Medical Records

 💮 They got a new test.
 Poppy thought it would be good to have at least one more medical test so she would have something new to submit with her reconsideration.
 She looked at different kinds of tests she could get.
 She tried to get an appointment with a neuropsychologist, but the quickest appointment was three months away.
 Then she called an Occupational Therapist to see about getting a functioning exam, but it cost $800, and the therapist told her it might not be a good match for her condition.
 Finally, she got a referral to a rheumatologist.
 The rheumatologist was able to do a trigger point test and examine her for Fibromyalgia.
 Poppy collected the records from the exam.
 How to Get Medical Tests to Help Your Disability Application